Indiana funeral set for GOP Rep. Walorski killed in crash

 GRANGER, Ind.
 (AP) — The funeral for Indiana Republican U.S. Rep. Jackie Walorski will be held Thursday in her home state of Indiana, where she and three other people were killed in a head-on highway crash.

-The funeral is scheduled to start at 11 a.m. at Granger Community Church, Palmer Funeral Homes said on its website.
+The funeral was scheduled to start at 11 a.m. at Granger Community Church, Palmer Funeral Homes said on its website.

 Walorski, who was 58, was in an SUV with two members of her staff on Aug.
 3 when it crossed the median of a northern Indiana highway for unknown reasons and collided with an oncoming vehicle near the town of Wakarusa, the Elkhart County Sheriff’s Office said.

-Walorski, her 27-year-old staffer Zachery Potts of Mishawaka, who was driving, and her 28-year-old communications director, Emma Thomson of Washington, D.C., all died, as did the woman who was driving the vehicle struck by their SUV.
+Walorski, her 27-year-old staffer Zachery Potts, of Mishawaka, who was driving, and her 28-year-old communications director, Emma Thomson, of Washington, D.C., all died, as did the woman who was driving the other vehicle.

 Potts was Walorski’s district director and the Republican chairman for northern Indiana’s St. Joseph County.